Frequently Asked Questions

 When can I complete course placement?

 Course Placement is offered through out the year at Central Campus in the Testing Lab in Atkinson Hall.
-Course Placement is also offered at JCC @ LISD Tech and at the LeTarte Center, Hillsdale.
-Please allow 2 hours to complete Course Placement.
+Course Placement is also offered at JC @ LISD Tech and at the LeTarte Center, Hillsdale.
+Please allow two hours to complete Course Placement.

 What are the parts of Course Placement?